Representable tangent structures for affine schemes: Tangentoids

 \begin{definition} In a symmetric monoidal category $(\E,\x,\I,\sigma)$, a \textbf{symmetric tangentoid} is a tangentoid whose canonical flip $c\colon D\x D\to D\x D$ coincides with the symmetry $\sigma_{D,D}\colon D\x D\to D\x D$. \end{definition}

 The full subcategory of symmetric tangentoids of a symmetric monoidal category $(\E,\x,\I,\sigma)$ is denoted by $\sTngoid(\E)$.
-The axioms of symmetric tangentoids involving the canonical flip are consequence of the axioms of the symmetry.
+The axioms of symmetric tangentoids involving the canonical flip, but the cocommutativity of the vertical lift, are in fact a consequence of the axioms of the symmetry.
 Thus, the definition of a symmetric tangentoid can be greatly simplified.

-\begin{proposition} In the context of a symmetric monoidal category $(\E,\x,\I,\sigma)$, the axioms of a symmetric (Rosick\'y) tangentoid involving the canonical flip are automatic. \end{proposition} \begin{proof} Let us consider a symmetric tangentoid in a symmetric monoidal category whose symmetry is denoted by $\sigma$.
+\begin{proposition} In the context of a symmetric monoidal category $(\E,\x,\I,\sigma)$, the axioms of a symmetric (Rosick\'y) tangentoid involving the canonical flip, excluding the axiom $c\o l=l$, holds for free. \end{proposition} \begin{proof} Let us consider a symmetric tangentoid in a symmetric monoidal category whose symmetry is denoted by $\sigma$.
 As we discussed in our convention, we do not explicitly write the associator and the unitors of the monoidal category.
 Let us start by considering the compatibilities between the projection and the zero morphism, which correspond to the commutativity of the following two diagrams:

 Both diagrams commute by the naturality of $\sigma$ and by the compatibility between the symmetry and the left and right unitors.
 Let us prove the additivity.
 Consider the following diagrams

 parametrized by $k=1,2$.
 The outer square diagram commutes by the naturality of $\sigma$, the two triangles commute by the definition of the isomorphism maps, and the bottom trapeze commutes by the definition of $\sigma\times_D\sigma$.
 Employing the universal property of the pullback, we conclude that the top trapeze commutes as well.
 Therefore, $c\=\sigma$ is additive.